ashleysally00/seo-structured-data-fixes/README.md

 # Accessibility Improvement: Fixing Color Contrast

 We audited our site for accessibility issues and discovered that the **default Squarespace 7.1 theme colors** used for buttons (light lavender background + white text) did not pass WCAG contrast guidelines.
 This made important calls-to-action like *Read the Books* and *Sign Up* harder to read.

+Low-contrast buttons aren’t just a technical issue - they make it harder for people with low vision, older users, or anyone viewing the site in bright light to read and interact with calls-to-action.

 ## Tools Used